-Gin renaissance in D.C.
+Gin experiences a renaissance in Washington, D.C., nationally

 Although you may not guess from its complex taste, gin is quite easy to produce.
 Instead of waiting months or years to mature, as with other fine spirits, gin can be produced from start to finish in 24-48 hours.
 According to master distiller, Brian Prewitt, of A. Smith Bowman Distillery in Fredericksburg, VA, gin’s quick production time makes it a favorite of new distillers who find that they can churn out cases much faster than other spirits.

 Gin’s unique production process allows for infinite flavor combinations.
 Prior to distillation, flavor combinations of “botanicals” are created and can include notable local ingredients as a homage to the town of distillation.
 Popular botanicals in some popular gins include:

 - Bombay Dry Gin: lemon peel, angelica and orris root, cassia bark, licorice, and almonds